 - PHE and the British Society for Antimicrobial Chemotherapy (BSAC) have worked with primary care colleagues to develop a series of seven free TARGET antibiotics webinars.
 Originally hosted as live webinars, these learning modules are now available as un-facilitated learning courses, each containing presentations, recorded panel discussions and a host of referenced material and learning resources.

-- There is also a TARGET antibiotics toolkit, which is aimed at for primary care colleagues.
+- There is also a TARGET antibiotics toolkit, which is aimed at primary care colleagues.
 The toolkit includes training resources as well as information leaflets to provide to patients.

 - Future Learn has a free six-week online course on Antimicrobial Stewardship: Managing Antibiotic Resistance.